EnigmaCurry/curlbomb/README.md

 If you want the curl, without the bomb, ie. you just want to grab the script without redirecting it to bash, use --survey.
-This is useful for testing the retrieval of scripts without running them (or as an ad-hoc way to copy files between two computers that don't have ssh setup.)
+This is useful for testing the retrieval of scripts without running them.

 You can also pipe scripts directly into curlbomb: